-Is the formal integration of (classroom) study semesters with paid work semesters in the student's career field.
+The formal integration of (classroom) study semesters with paid work semesters in the student's career field.

-A series of weekly lectures, and/or labs, studios, or seminars offered by Selkirk College.
-Each course is assigned a title, a number, and a specific number of hours and/or credits.
+A series of weekly lectures and/or labs, studios or seminars offered by Selkirk College.
+Each course is assigned a title, a number and a specific number of hours and/or credits.

 The process of requesting credit for previous study.

-Is normally the value assigned to a course in relation to the program graduation requirements leading to a certificate or diploma.
+Normally the value assigned to a course in relation to the program graduation requirements leading to a certificate or diploma.